AMPnet/auditor-node/doc/websocket-api.md

 The top-level `success` field indicates if the script execution finished without any unhandled errors.
 When this value is `true`, then the `payload` will contain and object as in the example above.
-When the value is `false`, then the payload will instead contain a string containing error message description.
+When the value is `false`, then the payload will contain a string - error message description instead of an object.

 ## Web socket command messages